nathaneltitane/gutengrab/README.md

 GutenGrab is a Bash terminal client for Gutendex — an API for Project Gutenberg’s public-domain book catalog.
 It lets you search, inspect, and download eBooks directly from your terminal, with built-in language filtering, rich book info display, and support for multi-book downloads.

+The script automatically installs and manages what it needs:

+- curl
+- jq
+- frobulator (auto-downloaded to ~/.local/bin/frobulator if missing)

 Clone the repository ↴

 ```